-As Tucker Law Group states, "employee misuse of the Internet can expose employers to civil and criminal liability in both state and federal courts."
+According to University of Maryland Francis King Carey School of Law, "employer liability is more likely when employees post content onto social media websites in the scope of their employment," however, "employer may also be found liable for an employee's use of social media in a number of other scenarios" in state and federal courts.
 For this reason, it's essential to have a solid policy that prohibits all types of misuse of the company's electronic and computer systems addressing social networking as well as other online and electronic communication activities.

 Company policies should address usage of company computer equipment, networking systems, email accounts, cell phones, tablets, and other digital devices for social networking, as well as other online activities.
 Any procedures that you use to identify such activities must be in compliance with the Electronic Communications Act.
 Your policy should specifically state that employees should have "no reasonable expectation of privacy" regarding information sent or received via company systems, devices or accounts.